Mancieulles

 Mancieulles ([mɑ̃sjœl]) is a former commune in the Meurthe-et-Moselle department in north-eastern France.
 On 1 January 2017, it was merged into the new commune Val de Briey.
-Its population was 1,843 in 2019.
+Its population was 1,801 in 2022.

+Location

+Mancieulles is located near the border with Belgium, about 20 km north of the city of Metz.
+The village is situated on the banks of the Moselle River, and it is surrounded by forests and rolling hills.
+The area around Mancieulles has a rich history, dating back to Roman times, and there are many historic sites and landmarks in the vicinity, including the ruins of a Roman aqueduct and several medieval castles.